-Travelers keen on getting familiar with any culture know they either have to spend long time in the given region or they need to get closer with the locals.
-A Nepalese village has opened its doors to the tourists offering unique home stays.
+Travelers keen on getting familiar with any culture know they either have to spend a long time in the given region or they need to get closer with the locals.
+A Nepalese village has opened its doors to the tourists offering unique homestays.

-Only recently the village opened to the out side world inviting tourists to stay with the local families, getting to know the unique culture and rural life as well as exploring the surrounding wilderness.
+Only recently the village opened to the outside world inviting tourists to stay with the local families, getting to know a unique culture and rural life as well as exploring the surrounding wilderness.

 “What they don’t get are hot showers, flushing toilet, beer, hamburgers, television, or even electricity.
 What more though – no crowds of tourists, no litter in the streets,” adds Mr. Ram.

-Since the village is in poor economic situation and the people receive only limited governmental social welfare 10 percent of the money tourists pay for their stays is donated to a local school.
+Since the village is in a poor economic situation and the people receive only limited governmental social welfare 10 per cent of the money tourists pay for their stays is donated to a local school.